SDPepe/AppArt/README.md

 MAPS_API_KEY=${API_KEY} (without the $ and the braces, you need to put the raw key)

-Finally, our "free trial" of the google apis end the 20th of July, 2021.
+Finally, our "free trial" of the google apis ends the 20th of July, 2021.
 After this, we don't know what features are disabled and how the app will behave.

 ## Important